The clouded leopard is named for the cloud-like spots on its coat that provide camouflage in its forest habitat.

-Clouded leopards are one of the best climbers in the cat family.
-They are able to climb upside down underneath tree branches and hang from branches with their hind feet.
+Clouded leopards are among the best climbers in the cat family, able to climb upside down and hang from branches with their hind feet.
 They even climb down trees head-first, like squirrels!

 Several adaptations allow clouded leopards to achieve these amazing arboreal skills.

-Their legs are short and stout, providing excellent leverage and a low center of gravity while climbing.
+Their short and stout legs provide excellent leverage and a low center of gravity while climbing.

 Clouded Leopard Status

-Clouded leopards are an endangered species.
+Clouded leopards are endangered.
 Wild clouded leopard numbers are thought to be in decline due to hunting and loss of habitat.
 Because clouded leopards are so elusive and difficult to study, scientists have no accurate estimate of their population.

 Spread the word: Tell your friends and families about these rare and special cats.
 The more people who know about them, the more they can help!